cetra3/onlyoffice-alfresco/README.md

 # Alfresco ONLYOFFICE™ integration plugin

 This plugin enables users to edit office documents from Alfresco Share using ONLYOFFICE™ Document Server.
+Currently the following document formats can be opened and edited with this plugin: DOCX, XLSX, PPTX.

 The plugin will create a new **Edit in ONLYOFFICE** menu option within the document library for Office documents.
 This allows multiple users to collaborate in real time and to save back those changes to Alfresco.